 Ph.D.
-Assistant Professor
+Associate Professor

 I am developing zebrafish as models of neurodegenerative disease, especially Prion Diseases (Mad Cow, Chronic Wasting Disease in deer) and Alzheimer Disease.